 A slight raise of RM 2.48 against 1 US dollar was seen during the year 1985.
 This currency exchange rate remains unchanged for quite a long period of time.
 However, currency devaluation stuck in Malaysia during the 1997 Asian economic recession.
 During this time the inflation rate took a steep peak of 17 percent.
 Nevertheless, Malaysia handled the situation pretty well.

 The nation had comparatively less impact during crisis, thanks to its high rate of savings policy that government undertook to withstand the economic downfall.
-This savings rate was about 40% of the nation’s GDP, which counted the highest in any the world.
+This savings rate was about 40% of the nation’s GDP, which counted the highest in any of the world.

-On the other hand, to create this savings policy and withstand the financial crisis, the nation took huge loans, which is about 170% of GDP, from global sources and invested on the booming property market and stock exchange in Malaysia.
+On the other hand, to create this savings policy and withstand the financial crisis, the nation took huge loans, which is about 170% of GDP, from global sources and invested in the booming property market and stock exchange in Malaysia.

 But the real crisis stuck the nation due to huge bad loan acquired by politically influenced businessmen connected to these real estate and stock exchange sector.
-This corruptions in nation pulled down Malaysia’s financial status once again.
+This corruption in nation pulled down Malaysia’s financial status once again.

 The Malaysian currency rate which was RM2.55 against 1 USD at that time faced a huge plunge down during 1997 Asian financial crisis.
 Even booming business sectors like real estate and stock exchange in Malaysia had to face this crisis.